 • Place concrete pads for things such as air conditioners and propane tanks on ground that’s already level and won’t need to be regraded.

-• Design concrete slabs with straight lines, as these are less labor-intensive to pour than designs with curves.
+• Design slabs with straight lines, as these are less labor-intensive to pour than designs with curves.

 • Use subgrade or recycled concrete if your project doesn’t require high-performance or specialty concrete.